Ricoh Guides

 Fujifilm Recipe Workflow: A Beginner's Guide to Film Simulations and Custom Settings

-Everything you need to know about Fujifilm film simulations, custom settings, and recipe workflows — from choosing a base simulation to fine-tuning white balance shifts.
+Everything you need to know about Fujifilm film simulations, custom settings, and recipe workflows.
+From choosing a base simulation to fine-tuning white balance shifts.

 Try this look with your camera